 Let your children paint the plastic cups any shades of blue or green.
-While they’re painting, print out this sea turtle template then trace onto your green craft foam.
+While they’re painting, print out this template then trace your seat turtle onto green craft foam.
 Once the painted cups are dry, glue them onto your foam turtles.

 These turtles will actually float, which makes them a ton of fun especially in the bath tub or even in a water table like we did!

 Another thing my girls love is learning about their favorite animals.
 Sophia’s favorite type of books are animal nonfiction books.
-And they’re both always amazed at fun facts which is what inspired me to share these 10 fun sea turtle facts for kids.
+And they’re both always amazed at fun facts which is what inspired me to share these sea turtle facts.

 1. Sea Turtles have been on Earth for more than 220 million years.

 Yes million years.
 That means that sea turtles were around when dinosaurs roamed the Earth!

 2. Sea Turtles can live to be 100 years old.